nulpunt/nulpunt/notes/database.md

  - `_id` (bson.ObjectId)
  - `tag` (string)

-Note: tags have an ObjectId, these are not for referencing in other tables.
+Note: tags have an ObjectId, these are not for referencing in other collections.
-Just insert the tag-string into other tables where needed.
+Just insert the tag-string into other collections where needed.

 pages
  - `_id` (bson.ObjectId)